History Group Appleton with Eaton History Group (AwEHG)

 It is on sale in Appleton Community Shop, price £5.

 The first seven editions of AwEsome Histories – Appleton with Eaton History Group’s local history magazine – can also be purchased from the Community Shop, priced £3 each - individual issues are still available.

 Also available from the village shop are two more booklets: "Appleton War Memorial" at £5, and the newly published "Ringing With Pride " - the story of the Appleton Church bells, at £2.50.

-For postal sales, please write to Roger Gilkes at 18 Park Lane, Appleton, Abingdon OX13 5JT.
-The cost, including postage and packing, will be £4 for one copy, £8 for two copies, £11 for three copies, £14 for four copies, and £23 for seven copies etc. Please indicate which booklets you want to buy and make cheques payable to Appleton with Eaton History Group.
+For postal sales, please write/email to the secretary Roger Gilkes (firstname.lastname@example.org) at 18 Park Lane, Appleton, Abingdon OX13 5JT.
+The cost, including postage and packing, will be £5 for one copy, £9 for two copies, £12 for three copies, £15 for four copies, and £26 for eight copies etc. Please indicate which booklets you want to buy and email Roger Gilkes for the onlne payment details of the history group, or make cheques payable to Appleton with Eaton History Group.

 Have you ever wondered about the archaeology of Appleton village?
 You could contribute to discovering much more about the origins and growth of the village by offering up a square metre of your garden for a mini-excavation.
 These “test-pits” will produce pottery and other evidence and allow us to plot where people were living, and how they were using the land in the village from the earliest times.
 You would be most welcome to take part alongside skilled volunteers and professional archaeologists in digging and finds cleaning and identification.